dfsp-spirit/comp_neuro_science/python_visualization_pysurfer/README.md

     python -c "from pylab import *; plot(); show();" --verbose-helpful

 Do not omit the last part, otherwise no error message is displayed if something goes wrong.
+Note that, depending on the backend you decide for, you may need to install additional python packages for that backend into the environment.
+To do that, search them in pip, then add them to the `environment.yml` file manually, then run `conda env update` to have conda actually install them.